ABZ-Aaron/Reddit-API-Pipeline/README.md

 To orchestrate our pipeline, we'll be using Apache Airflow, which allows us to define [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Installing it can be a bit tricky, so for this, we'll install it with Docker.

-Docker as something that allows us to create and maintain containers.
+Docker is something that allows us to create and maintain containers.
 These are a bit like a special kind of virtual machine which, in our case, includes everything we need to run Airflow.

 ### Installing Docker <a name="Docker"></a>